waynecen/lets-code/README.md

 ## 🚧 To Do

 - [x] Mobile-friendly
+- [ ] Code snippets for each project
 - [ ] Token filter for projects
 - [ ] Subscribe to newsletter form
 - [ ] Footer, navigation links